Fred (franchise)

-Fred (often stylized as FЯED) is a Nickelodeon media franchise based on the YouTube series and character of the same name created by Lucas Cruikshank.
-The films are produced by Derf Films, Varsity Pictures, The Collective and distributed by Lionsgate.
+Fred (often stylized as FЯED) is a media franchise based on the web series of the same name created by Lucas Cruikshank and Brian Robbins.
+The films are produced by Derf Films, Varsity Pictures, The Collective and Nickelodeon.

-Similar to the YouTube series, the franchise follows a high-pitched, loud mouthed individual known as Fred Figglehorn and the misadventures he goes on in the real world while discovering various life lessons.
-When the first film was in production, various changes were made to the original series, most notably Fred's age being changed from a 6-year old child to a teenager.
+Similar to the web series, the franchise follows a high-pitched, loud mouthed individual known as Fred Figglehorn and the misadventures he goes on in the real world while discovering various life lessons.
+When the first film was in production, various changes were made to the original series, most notably Fred's age being changed from a 6-year-old child to a teenager.

 Films

 Fred: The Movie (2010)

 Fred: The Movie aired on Nickelodeon on September 18, 2010.
-The film was directed by Clay Weiner and starred Lucas Cruikshank as Fred Figglehorn, Jennette McCurdy as Bertha, Pixie Lott as Judy, John Cena as Fred's imaginary dad, Siobhan Fallon Hogan as Fred's mom, and Jake Weary as Kevin.
-In this film, Fred wants to sing a duet with Judy (the girl of his dreams) when his arch-rival Kevin does.
-When he tries to go to Judy's house, he finds out that she has moved.
-So he embarks on an epic journey to find Judy.
+The film was directed by Clay Weiner and starred Lucas Cruikshank as Fred Figglehorn, Jennette McCurdy as Bertha, Pixie Lott as Judy, John Cena as Fred's imaginary dad, and Jake Weary as Kevin.
+In this film, Fred wants to sing a duet with the girl of his dream, Judy.
+But when he discovers she has moved, he embarks on an epic journey to her new house.
 It was released on DVD on October 4, 2010.
 It was also released as a triple pack box set along with Fred 2: Night of the living Fred and Fred 3: Camp Fred.
 It is the only film in the series to have received a theatrical release.

 Fred 2: Night of the Living Fred (2011)

 Fred 2: Night of the Living Fred aired on Nickelodeon on October 22, 2011.
-The film was directed by Connor Tereport.
-Lucas Cruikshank, Jake Weary, Siobhan Fallon Hogan, and John Cena reprised their roles from the first film.
-Jennette McCurdy did not reprise her role as Bertha due to her being busy playing Sam on iCarly, and was replaced by Daniella Monet, who plays Trina on Victorious.
-Pixie Lott did not return to play Judy in the sequel for unknown reasons, although in the beginning of the film, Fred reveals that they broke up.
+The film was directed by John Fortenberry.
+Jennette McCurdy did not reprise her role as Bertha due to her commitments to iCarly, and was replaced by Daniella Monet, Pixie Lott did not return to play Judy due to her management now allowing her to appear in further films.
 New cast members include Seth Morris as Mr. Devlin, Carlos Knight as Diesel, and Ariel Winter as Talia.
 In this film, Fred's music teacher Mrs. Felson mysteriously disappears and Fred believes that the new music teacher, Mr. Devlin, killed her and thinks he is a vampire.
-So he goes on a wildly comic quest to expose Mr. Devlin's true identity before he turns Fred's "cul-de-sac" into a community of Bloodsuckers.
+So he goes on a wildly comic quest to expose Mr. Devlin's true identity.
 It was released on DVD on February 6, 2012.